 Access to a personal computer, Chromebook, or hand held device that can accompany the student to school is expected, as school-owned devices will not be assigned to individual students as is the case at the Middle School.

-Our research indicates that most HHS students do have access to their own personal computing device such as a smartphone, a laptop, iPad, or Chromebook; so BYOD is a feasible philosophy.
+Our research indicates that most HHS students do have access to their own personal computing device such as a laptop, iPad, or Chromebook; so BYOD is a feasible philosophy.

 There is no need to purchase a new device unless a parent chooses to do that; just remember that we do not recommend a particular platform and that students will have access to Google apps and Microsoft Office 365 regardless of their preference of device.